Uprima Side Effects

 Generic Name: apomorphine

-Note: This document contains side effect information about apomorphine.
-Some of the dosage forms listed on this page may not apply to the brand name Uprima.
+Note: This page contains side effects data for the generic drug apomorphine.
+It is possible that some of the dosage forms included below may not apply to the brand name Uprima.

 For the Consumer

 Applies to apomorphine: subcutaneous solution

 As well as its needed effects, apomorphine (the active ingredient contained in Uprima) may cause unwanted side effects that require medical attention.